Ras Abu Aboud Stadium Legacy

 Few stadiums will have a legacy as far-reaching as that of Ras Abu Aboud Stadium.

-For the first time in FIFA World Cup™ history, a host venue will be completely dismantled following the tournament.
+For the first time in FIFA World Cup™ history, a host venue will be fully dismantled following the tournament.
 This process will be simplified by an innovative design that incorporates shipping containers, which will find various uses after 2022.

 Modular seats and even the roof will be disassembled and re-used after the tournament.
 Ras Abu Aboud Stadium could provide the building blocks for another 40,000-seat stadium in a different location, or for several different types of sporting or non-sporting venues, creating an important social legacy by widening access to cultural or sporting events.